 What’s it take to make a forbesform?

 Logic?
 Call it skip logic or logic jump or conditional branching.
 Whatever.
-It keeps the form relevant to the person filling it out.
+It shows people different questions based on their answers, keeping the form relevant to the person doing it.

 What kind of army did it take to build a personally-branded survey using complex logic?
 An army of one: Salah.
 Plus two more people to review it.
 Nice.